Essential info if you’re thinking of visiting Japan - check out these insider tips

 Kikuchi Gorge is a very pretty area.
 You can take gentle walks here passing by streams and waterfalls.
 It’s a favourite spot for viewing autumn leaves.
 There are many pleasant onsen ryokan (Japanese inns with natural hot-spring baths) in the Kikuchi Valley.
 It’s somewhere to revive your spirits and take a break from the modern world.

 Oguni is another nice area to stay in ryokan.
 Who doesn’t love relaxing, eating good food and onsen bathing?
 Head to Nabegataki Falls to stretch your legs.
-You can walk behind the wall of water to snap a memorable photo.
+You can walk behind the wall of water to snap a cool photo.

 Yamaga Onsen is one of our favourite natural hot-spring baths (though we’ve got lots of favourites).
 The water quality is good and the locals have been bathing here for more than 1,000 years.
 It was tastefully renovated recently keeping the old Edo-period architectural style.
 Feel the history as you gaze up at the 1950’s retro advertisements from your bath.